openml/server-api/docs/migration.md

 to provide both if you wish to set only one.

 #### `POST /datasets/tag`

+???+ warning "This endpoint is deprecated"

+    The new tag endpoint is `POST` `/datasets/{identifier}/tags`.
+    The dataset identifier is provided as part of the path, the tag is still provided in the body.
+    This endpoint is provided for easier migration in case the response matters to you.

 When successful, the "tag" property in the returned response is now always a list, even if only one tag exists for the entity.
 For example, after tagging dataset 21 with the tag `"foo"`:
 ```diff